Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 ## Testing During Development

 Much of the testing my JavaScript code was done throughout the development process using `console.log` within each function to report on what variables and arrays were being generated at each stage of the site.
-Read the output and used breakpoint to check the location of my nodes and the movement action as i manually tested them. that allowed me to fix any code error on the process.
+Read the output and used breakpoint and console network to check the location of my errors and the movement action as i manually tested them. that allowed me to fix any code error on the process.

 ## Code Validation